Agricultural Sciences & Natural Resources Microbiology (CASNR)

 Director: Jim Alfano, Dept. of Plant Pathology and Center for Plant Science Innovation

-Advisory Committee: Atkin, School of Biological Sciences; Blum, School of Biological Sciences; Hutkins, Dept. of Food Science and Technology; Moxley, School of Veterinary Medicine and Biomedical Sciences; Spreitzer, Dept. of Biochemistry; Zhang, Nebraska Center for Virology and School of Biological Sciences
+Advisory Committee: Atkin, School of Biological Sciences; Blum, School of Biological Sciences; Buan, Dept. of Biochemistry; Hutkins, Dept. of Food Science and Technology; Moxley, School of Veterinary Medicine and Biomedical Sciences; Zhang, Nebraska Center for Virology and School of Biological Sciences

-Students interested in majoring in microbiology are advised to make an appointment with the academic adviser.
+Students interested in majoring in microbiology are advised to make an appointment with the academic advisor.

 The core courses and 12-18 hours of elective microbiology courses (a minimum of 12 hours at the 300 level or above) must be completed.